Terms and Conditions

 3.1 The Customer must accept or reject a Quotation within thirty (30) days of its receipt.
 The Contractor may, at its option, extend this period by notification in writing to the Customer.

-3.2 The Contractor may, at is absolute discretion, and without incurring any liability to the Customer whatsoever, revise or withdraw the Quotation at any time before communication by the Customer to the Contractor of its acceptance of the Quotation in writing.
+3.2 The Contractor may, at is sole and absolute discretion, and without incurring any liability to the Customer whatsoever, revise or withdraw the Quotation at any time before communication by the Customer to the Contractor of its acceptance of the Quotation in writing.

 3.4 The parties will be deemed to have formed a Contract upon the communication by the Customer to the Contractor of its acceptance of the Quotation in writing.